As the countdown begins, here are the most dazzling firework displays in Abu Dhabi and Dubai – and where to watch them for free.

 Kite Beach

-This family-friendly spot is a great place to see Burj Al Arab’s New Year’s Eve firework display.
-Whether you’re walking along the 14-kilometre running track or with sand between your toes on the beach, it boasts an uninterrupted view of the beautiful building all lit-up.
+This family-friendly spot is a great place to see Burj Al Arab’s New Year’s Eve fireworks display.
+Whether you’re walking along the 14-kilometre running track or with sand between your toes on the beach, it boasts an uninterrupted view of the beautiful building all lit up.

 Souk Madinat Jumeirah